temporalio/documentation/docs/concepts/namespaces.md

 ---
 id: namespaces
-title: What is a Namespace?
+title: What is a Temporal Namespace?
 sidebar_label: Namespaces
 sidebar_position: 9
 description: This guide provides a comprehensive overview of Namespaces.